 And finally, watch the mini doco my cousin made about me, also called ‘I Am Waru.’

-This is first and foremost an academic piece of writing, but I have tried to write it in a way that honours the way I think, feel and write.
-Therefore the thesis is broken up into the following chapters.
+Despite this being an academic piece of writing, I have tried to write it in a way that honours the way I think, feel and write.

 I hope you find at least a small part of it useful.